-• All adverse effects in Embase are disease terms4.
-If an adverse drug effect is reported that cannot be designated by a disease term, it is still indexed - but since Embase requires that a disease term is indexed as a side effect for every reported adverse drug reaction, in this case the disease term side effect is additionally indexed and modified by the disease subheading side effect, leading to a format as shown in this example:
+- The adverse effect is always indexed from original data items, whether reported as severe or not.
+Indexing of an adverse effect as a major descriptor means that it is a main topic of the article.
+It does not imply that the effect is reported as severe. - All adverse effects in Embase are disease terms4.
+If an adverse drug effect is reported that cannot be designated by a disease term, it is still indexed - but since Embase requires that a disease term is indexed as a side effect for every reported adverse drug reaction, in this case the disease term side effect is additionally indexed and modified by the disease subheading side effect, leading to a format as shown in this example, where risperidone causes weight gain (which is not a disease term):

-'''

-risperidone adverse drug reaction

-weight gain

-side effect side effect
+risperidone adverse drug reaction side effect weight gain side effect side effect

-'''

-- If an article only reports adverse effects in general for a specific drug (without mentioning any specific adverse effect), the disease term unspecified side effect is indexed (modified by the subheading side effect) - If an author states that for a particular drug no adverse effects were found, the disease term absence of side effects is indexed (modified by the subheading side effect)
+• If an article only reports adverse effects in general for a specific drug (without mentioning any specific adverse effect), the disease term unspecified side effect is indexed (modified by the subheading side effect)